 Why it Works

-🍖 Soup Ingredients
+🍖 Soup Ingredients and Substitutions

 - Cooked ham.
 I always use leftover spiral ham, but any kind of cooked ham or ham steak will work wonderfully in the soup.
 Ham tends to vary in terms of how salty it tastes, so I like to wait until the soup is cooked to take a taste, and then add salt to taste.

 - Pantry ingredients: Dried brown lentils (the most common and budget friendly lentils you’ll find at the store!), vegetable or chicken broth, a can of diced tomatoes, and olive oil.
+Substitute avocado oil if needed.

 - Produce: Onion, garlic, and celery.
 If you like a lot of veggies in your soup, I often add 2-3 sliced carrots.
 It adds little earthy sweetness!
 Another option is to add a green like kale or spinach – Just be sure to wait until the last 20 minutes or so to add the greens to avoid overcooking them.

-👉 Always wash your lentils well!
+Always wash your lentils well!
 To wash dry lentils, transfer the lentils to a mesh strainer.
 Rinse them under cold water until it runs clear, using your hands to mix and move the lentils around a bit.

 Slow Cooker Adaptation

-Add all the ingredients to your slow cooker.
-Use a large spoon to stir and combine all the ingredients, then cover.
-Set your slow cooker to low and cook for 4-5 hours or High for 3 hours.
+- Set your slow cooker to low and cook for 4-5 hours or High for 3 hours.

-If you’re using kale or spinach, stir that in, one handful at a time, during the last 20 minutes of cooking.
-Season to taste and serve!
+- If you’re using kale or spinach, stir that in, one handful at a time, during the last 20 minutes of cooking.

 Instant Pot Adaptation

-Set your Instant Pot to Saute mode.
-Add the oil, and saute the onions, celery, garlic, and carrots, if using, for about 4-5 minutes.
-Add all of the other ingredients and stir.
+- Set your Instant Pot to sauté mode.
+When the pot is hot, add the oil, and sauté the onions, celery, garlic, and carrots, if using, for about 4-5 minutes.

 I’d love to hear about your experience making this recipe!